Department of Civil & Environmental Engineering

 Key strategies

-• Launch a fundraising push to create an endowment to support recruitment and retention of URM students.
+- Launch a fundraising push to expand recruitment and retention of students who need financial assistance.

 Outcome 2

-Activities to advance DEI are recognized and valued within the department.
-For faculty and staff, DEI activities are reported in annual reviews as well as tenure (faculty) and promotion processes.
-For graduate student researchers, fellowships are provided to students who have strong records of DEI contributions.
+Activities that contribute to an inclusive environment are recognized and valued within the department.
+For faculty and staff, such activities are reported in annual reviews as well as tenure (faculty) and promotion processes.
+For graduate student researchers, fellowships are provided to students who have strong records of contribution to inclusion for all, regardless of race, sex, or other identity.

 Key strategies